issaceee/study-vault/Readings/Texts/Paper 3/*Form, Experiment, Genre.md

 ### A. Dominant Formal Problem
 **What is form allowed to do — and what must it refuse?**

+- Growing suspicion of realism’s moral transparency
+- Heightened awareness of **style as mediation**

 ---

 ### B. Aestheticism and Decadence: Style as Form

 **Macro**
-- Style foregrounded as meaning
+- Style foregrounded as meaning rather than vehicle

 **Micro**
 - Fragmentation
 - Epigrammatic compression
-- Sensuous surface vs ethical depth
+- Sensuous surface competing with ethical depth

 **Historically experimental because**
-- Form performs meaning rather than merely carrying it
+- Form does not represent meaning; it **performs it**

+**Representative authors / texts**
+- Wilde
+- Pater
+- Late James

 **Exam pressure points**
 - Jewelled style
 - Artifice vs sincerity
 - Autonomy of art

+**High-yield idea**
+> Late Victorian experiment lies in treating form itself as the subject of art.

 ---

 ### C. Genre Instability as Principle

 **Hybrid logic intensified**
+- Fiction + criticism
 - Novel + essay
-- Fiction + criticism
 - Art + life writing

-> Hybridity becomes self-aware and polemical.

 **Key tension**
 - Form as liberation vs form as evasion

+**High-yield idea**
+> Hybridity becomes self-aware, even polemical.

 ---

 ### D. Modular Concepts
 - Surface depth
 - Anti-realism within realism
 - Form as self-commentary

 ---